By: Tatum Stafford

 Before you start the car, it’s important to be aware of a few national park rules.
 Pets are not permitted, and there are fees payable at the visitor entrances: $15 per vehicle (with up to 12 passengers included), and $8 per motorcycle.

-Now, with the details out of the way, here are five national parks near Perth that deserve a visit.
+Now, with the details out of the way, here are six national parks near Perth that are worth a visit.

 - For lovers of: Bushwalking, horse riding, birdwatching, wildflower spotting and mountain biking.